quattor/aquilon/README.md

 randomness entropy.
 To speed up this process, you can follow the recipe at http://championofcyrodiil.blogspot.fr/2014/01/increasing-entropy-in-vm-for-kerberos.html.*

-Be sure to definie properly the domain associated with your realm: it must match your actual domain.
+Be sure to define properly the domain associated with your realm: it must match your actual domain.

 If you don't run as `root`, be sure to create a keytab for the current user.

 ### Create a User to Run the Broker

 It is recommended not to run the broker as root.
-This is causing quite a number of problem with Kerberos in particular.
+This cause quite a number of problem with Kerberos in particular.
 To create and configure a user to run the broker:

 ```bash